testmycode/tmc-netbeans/README.markdown

 # Test My Code NetBeans plugin #

 This is a NetBeans plugin for the [Test My Code server](https://github.com/testmycode/tmc-server).
-It allows downloading and submitting exercises directly from the IDE.
+It allows downloading, testing and submitting exercises directly from the IDE.

 ## Credits ##

 The project started as a Software Engineering Lab project at the [University of Helsinki CS Dept.](http://cs.helsinki.fi/).
-The original authors of the server component were
+The original authors of the NetBeans plugin were

 - Kirsi Kaltiainen
 - Timo Koivisto